bandprotocol/bandchain-docs/docs/data-tunnel/route-types/04-router.md

 To receive tunnel packet data on the destination contract, developers must implement the `iReceive` interface.
 Below is an example EVM smart contract that supports a **Router Tunnel**.

-The full implementation will be available in the cw-band repository [Link to be added].
+For the full implementation, will be available in the tunnel-router-consumer-contract repository [Link to be added].

 ```solidity
 /// @notice Handles cross-chain requests received from another chain.